 This article will provide you with general information about how hair responds to chemotherapy and how your hair might change in the months after your treatment.

-Your hair is made up of living cells at your roots, or hair follicles.
+Your hair is made up of living cells at their roots, or hair follicles.
 Typically, the rest of your hair is in various stages of resting or falling out.
 Chemotherapy is a treatment plan where a drug, or combination of drugs, is administered either orally or through an IV.
 The reason chemotherapy causes hair loss is because hair follicles are one of the fastest growing cells in the human body, and when compromised by chemotherapy this prevents the hair follicles from growing.

 When you’re in chemotherapy, chemicals are introduced to your body to disrupt cancer cells, so that they can’t multiply.
 This same disruption interferes with your hair follicles’ ability to produce new hair cells.
 The result is a sensitive scalp and, often, hair that falls out close to the root from wherever it grows on your body.

 If the medication used for your chemotherapy does make your hair fall out, your hair may grow back in a little differently than it did before.

 Your new hair may have a curly texture

 There are a few factors that can influence how your hair grows back after treatment, such as family history and hair type.
 For those with thinner and straighter hair, you may experience your hair growing back thicker and curlier than usual for the first few months.
 Additionally, if you have a family history of a certain hair color or type, don’t be alarmed if your hair comes back slightly different.
 It’s typically only temporary.

 It’s important to take extra care with this new hair growth after chemo because when it grows in, your hair may be: